 Ohio Driver’s License Guide

-So you’re ready to get an Ohio driver license, huh?
-It’s a big step in any native Ohioan’s life, much like watching your first Buckeyes football game or the moment you first realized that Michigan is the absolute worst (that moment happened when you were like 3 months old, but still).
+So you’re ready to get an Ohio driver license.
+It’s a big step in any Ohioan’s life, much like watching your first Buckeyes football game or the first time you made it up to see the Great Lakes.
 Sure, getting your driver license in Ohio might seem like a complicated process, but we’re here to make it as easy as possible for you.
-Just follow our step-by-step guide and you’ll be driving to Ohio State games on your own in no time.
+Just follow our step-by-step guide and you’ll be driving on your own in no time.

 Obtain Your Ohio Driver License in Four Steps